Administrative Officer

 The Crown Prosecution Service commits to offer its employees the following experience.

-• You can learn and grow, with access to the right opportunities and resources
+• You are able to learn and grow, with access to the right opportunities and resources.

 • Civil Service contributory pension of up to 28.9%